kubeflow/website/content/docs/other-guides/job-scheduling.md

 **Note:** Volcano scheduler and operator in Kubeflow achieve gang-scheduling by using pdb. operator will create the pdb of the job automatically.
 You can know more about pdb [here](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).

-To use volcano scheduler to schedule your job as a gang, you have to specify the schedulerName in each replica; for example.
+The yaml to use volcano scheduler to schedule your job as a gang is the same as non-gang-scheduler, for example.

 ```yaml
 apiVersion: "kubeflow.org/v1beta1"